- Home

 - Fatigue

-- Sometime vomiting and diarrhea (more common in children)
+- Sometimes vomiting and diarrhea (more common in children)

 The best way to reduce the risk of flu and its potentially serious complications is by getting vaccinated each year.
 Annual flu vaccination is recommended for every person aged 6 months and older.